 All medical procedures come with some risks.
 But how these apply to you will be different to how they apply to other people.
 Be sure to ask for more information if you have any concerns.

 After having the procedure, you may get some side-effects, which are mostly temporary.
 For example, you may feel sick after a general anaesthetic.
 After having your lymph nodes removed, you may have:

 - pain, swelling and bruising

 Complications are when problems occur during or after the operation.
 Most people are not affected.
-The possible complications of any operation include an unexpected reaction to the anaesthetic, infection, excessive bleeding or developing a blood clot, usually in a vein in the leg (deep vein thrombosis, DVT).
+The possible complications of any operation include an unexpected reaction to the anaesthetic, infection, excessive bleeding or developing a blood clot.

-Specific complications of having lymph nodes removed can include:
+Specific complications of having your lymph nodes removed can include:

 - a build-up of fluid in the lymph node area (seroma)

 - a build-up of fluid in the affected arm or leg (lymphoedema)